lxgr/vibeserver/README.md

 Delegation is the key to success, and web servers are no exception.

-Vibeserver is a ~mostly~ sometimes RFC and W3C compliant webserver that satisfies all requests by invoking an LLM which generates the response on-the-fly.
+Vibeserver is a ~mostly~ occasionally RFC 2616 and W3C HTML compliant webserver that will answer all requests by invoking an LLM which generates the response on-the-fly – or crash trying.

 ## Setup